tyler-koelsch/what2eat/README.md

 # Detailed Description

 This section will serve to better explain the application and how it will work, or at least the design plans for this application.
 While I would like for this application to be fairly advanced in what it searches, including being able to pinpoint restaurants, grocery stores, and fresh markets near the user using a GPS system, I do not currently have the technological know-how to make this happen.
 For that reason, this application will suggest different foods and where one might be able to find them.
-For example, if the application determines the user wants a burger, it will suggest buying the ingredients for that meal from a nearby fresh market, grocery store, or suggest going to a fast food restaurant such as McDonald's, which can be found in most locations.
+For example, if the application determines the user wants a burger, it will suggest buying the ingredients for that meal from a nearby fresh market, grocery store, or suggest going to a fast-food restaurant such as McDonald's, which can be found in most locations.

 # How It Works